perkolatoriji/puppet-lab/README.md

 `sudo /opt/puppetlabs/bin/puppet agent --test`

+To trigger the installation process from the server, we have to run the puppet apply cmd:

+`sudo puppet apply /etc/puppetlabs/code/environments/production/modules/proxy.pp`

+Note: you can run it with the "--noop" flag to run first a dry-run apply cmd.

 ## Tests:

-To test the environment, we can do the following:
+To test the client nginx environment, we can do the following:

-1.- define domain.com locally in our clients /etc/hosts to bypass DNS resolution:
+1.- define domain.com locally in our client /etc/hosts to bypass DNS resolution:

 `echo "$(facter ipaddress)  domain.com" >> /etc/hosts`